macimax/WIKI_STEPMANIA/ssc.md

 ## \#LASTSECONDHINT

 A float value.
 Tells StepMania when to end the song if your longest chart is shorter than this value.
+Normally song length is determined by the longest chart.
-Required if your chart has only EDIT difficulties.
+Required if your chart has only EDIT difficulties, as EDITs are not factored into song length calculation.

 ## \#BGCHANGES